maoki109/Image_Viewer_Python/README.md

 ## Usage

 1. Clone this repository to your local machine.
+2. Install dependences by running `pip install -r requirements.txt` from the command line.
-2. Have the images you want to display in a directory.
+3. Have the images you want to display in a directory.
-3. Run the program with the path to your image directory as an argument:
+4. Run the program with the path to your image directory as an argument:
 ```
 python image_viewer.py /path/to/image/folder
 ```